Programmable logic controller: Functionality

 The functionality of the PLC has evolved over the years to include sequential relay control, motion control, process control, distributed control systems, and networking.
 The data handling, storage, processing power, and communication capabilities of some modern PLCs are approximately equivalent to desktop computers.
-PLC-like programming combined with remote I/O hardware, allows a general-purpose desktop computer to overlap some PLCs in certain applications.
-Desktop computer controllers have not been generally accepted in heavy industry because desktop computers run on less stable operating systems than PLCs, and because the desktop computer hardware is typically not designed to the same levels of tolerance to temperature, humidity, vibration, and longevity as the processors used in PLCs.
-Operating systems such as Windows do not lend themselves to deterministic logic execution, with the result that the controller may not always respond to changes of input status with the consistency in timing expected from PLCs.
-Desktop logic applications find use in less critical situations, such as laboratory automation and use in small facilities where the application is less demanding and critical.
+PLC-like programming combined with remote I/O hardware allows a general-purpose desktop computer to serve as a PLC in certain applications.
+Desktop computer controllers have not been generally accepted in heavy industry because desktop computers run on less stable operating systems than PLCs, and because the desktop computer hardware is typically not designed to the same levels of tolerance to temperature, humidity, vibration, and longevity as PLCs.